What's it like to have a mum with Parkinson's?

 You could ask to go with your family member with Parkinson’s when they see their doctor or consultant.
 You could make a list of the questions you would like to ask these professionals.

 There are also several organisations that offer listening services for young people – see below for more information.

 You may find it helpful to speak to a counsellor.

-If you want to speak to a counsellor, then your GP, Parkinson’s nurse, or a social worker can help find one for you.
+If you want to speak to a counsellor, then your GP or Parkinson’s nurse can help find one for you.
 Or, your school may have a counsellor who comes in to listen to students’ problems.